 In addition, I work as a clinical supervisor.
-After many years' experience as a tutor/trainer/supervisor on Counselling courses up to Diploma level at Cornwall College, nowadays much of my supervision work is in private practice.
-Also however, I provide regular group supervision, with Specialist Nurses, for the NHS.
+After many years' experience as a tutor/trainer/supervisor on Counselling courses up to Diploma level at Cornwall College, and providing group supervision for the NHS, nowadays most of my supervision work is in private practice.

 In my own training as a supervisor, I gained: a Certificate in Supervision awarded by the Metanoia Institute in 1999; a Diploma in Individual and Group Supervision awarded by Cascade Training Associates, in 2012; and a ABC Diploma in Casework Supervision, in 2012.
 I am listed in the UKCP register of Approved Supervisors (Humanistic/Integrative section).

 My past experience also includes a career in Osteopathy.
 I retired as an Osteopath in April 2015, but continue my long association with Wadebridge Osteopaths.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 UK Council for Psychotherapy

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.